robvanuden/web/source/index.md

 <div class="container feature">
   <div class="row">
     <div class="col-md-5">
-      <h2><span class="icon icon-keyboard"></span> Full IDE support</h2>
+      <h2><span class="icon icon-keyboard"></span> Native IDE support</h2>
-      <p>Builds are full-fledged C# projects.
-No preprocessing involved!
-That means all the powerful IDE features like <a id="auto-completion">auto-completion</a>, refactorings and formatting will celebrate their comeback.
-Targets are defined as <em>expression-bodied properties</em> and therefore provide <a id="navigation">superior navigation</a>.
-Also target dependency definitions and rename refactorings benefit from this approach.
-Ultimately, <a id="debugging">debugging</a> is available just as you know it.
-No more writing debug output to the console!</p>
+      <p>Build projects are simple C# console applications - no pre-processing or scripting involved, and <a id="solution-view">part of your solution</a>!
+That means all the powerful IDE features that we love - like <a id="code-completion">code-completion</a>, refactorings and formatting - will work without any extensions.
+Targets are defined as <em>expression-bodied properties</em>.
+So say good-bye to magic strings!
+But most importantly, <a id="debugging">debugging</a> is available just as you know it.
+There is no more need to debug code by writing output to the console!</p>
     </div>
     <div class="col-md-7">
       <div id="ide-support-carousel" class="carousel slide" data-ride="carousel1">